-The Draft EIS described describes the potential environmental effects of the Build Alternatives compared to the No Build Alternative.
-It evaluated evaluates and compared eompares the Build Alternatives to allow HDOT and the FHWA to recommend the Preferred Alternative for the Project.
+The Draft EIS described the potential environmental effects of the Build Alternatives compared to the No Build Alternative.
+It evaluated and compared the Build Alternatives to allow HDOT and the FHWA to recommend the Preferred Alternative for the Project.

 The Final EIS presents the following: